dotnet-foundation/website/input/blog/posts/net-foundation-march-april-2021-update.md

 For the third time, JetBrains are organizing [JetBrains .NET Days Online](https://pages.jetbrains.com/dotnet-days-2021/dnf) - a free virtual event that will take place on May 11–12, 2021.
 Community speakers are presenting topics they are passionate about.
 You can expect a variety of levels of technical content, and speakers may also share their personal experiences and development.

-The topics on this year’s agenda include C#, F#, GraphQL, Blazor, gRPC, Hedy, working with databases, and debugging.
-On top of that, we’ll discuss stereotypes around legacy code and demonstrate how to build a React app backed with Azure features.
+The topics on this year's agenda include C#, F#, GraphQL, Blazor, gRPC, Hedy, working with databases, and debugging.
+On top of that, we'll discuss stereotypes around legacy code and demonstrate how to build a React app backed with Azure features.

 For more information, [head over to the registration page](https://pages.jetbrains.com/dotnet-days-2021/dnf)!